avishekbanerjee86/AWS_Infrastructure_at_Scale/README.md

 This section is to plan a SERVERLESS architecture schematic for a new application development project.

-A Serverless architecture is recommended when we don't know the traffic we are expecting for an application and also it provided cost-efficiency as we are not provitioning any infrastructure of our own.
+A Serverless architecture is recommended when we don't know the traffic we are expecting for an application and also it provides cost-efficiency as we are not provisioning any infrastructure of our own.
-While designing we have  placed an API Gateway in front of Lambda functions to have a pay per invocation instead of provisioning resources.
+While designing, we have  placed an API Gateway in front of Lambda functions to have a pay per invocation instead of provisioning resources.
 We have also added Amazon Cognito to manage users.

 ![Udacity_Diagram_2](Task1/Udacity_Diagram_2.png)